 The year was 1968, and every young man in his right mind was doing everything he possibly could to avoid the draft and Vietnam.
-Gooney of course on his eighteenth birthday took the subway downtown and volunteered for the marines at their recruiting office at Broad and Cherry.
-His services were refused by the USMC, on grounds physical, educational, and, most of all, psychological.
-Gooney marched right over to the army office and was soon frog-marched right out again and ordered never to return.
+Gooney of course on his 18th birthday took the subway downtown and volunteered for the marines at their recruiting office at Broad and Cherry.
+His services were refused by the USMC, on grounds both physical, educational, and most of all, psychological.
+Gooney marched right over to the army office and was soon frog-marched right out again and ordered never to darken their doors again.
 The army was desperate for manpower in that awful year but not quite that desperate.
-The distraught Gooney went wandering down to the low bars by the docks (those same bars immortalized by Philadelphia's own David Goodis in many fine novels).
+The distraught Gooney went wandering down to the low bars by the docks.
 In one of these reeking hellholes he met some off-duty sailors from the naval base; words were exchanged, he was taken outside and soundly thrashed, then tossed down into a forty-foot deep urban renewal excavation.
 So it was off to the hospital again for the patriotic young Gooney, who only wanted to serve, or at any rate who only wanted to, as he put it, “kick ass for my country”, but who instead got his own ass kicked by his country’s servicemen.

 So it went for Gooney.
 When he had sufficiently recovered his old man got him a job as a slag shoveler at the neighboring Heintz plant.
 Gooney lasted almost a month.
 Next up was a good job as a janitor at the Tastykake factory, and Gooney managed to last three months there.
-During his tenure at Tastykake a young assembly-line worker named Barbara “Babbles” Boylan for some mysterious reason or reasons took a shine to the manic, hobbling, broken-nosed Gooney McFarland.
-She got pregnant, there was a very hurried wedding at St. Helena’s, followed by a drunken riot at the reception at the Catholic War Vets club on Chew Street, and Gooney, instead of heading off to the planned honeymoon in Wildwood, spent the next six weeks in the hospital, followed by six months' convalescence at Holmesburg Prison on four counts of aggravated assault and battery.
+During his tenure at Tastykake a young assembly line-worker named Barbara “Babbles” Boylan for some mysterious reason or reasons took a shine to the manic, hobbling, broken-nosed Gooney McFarland.
+She became "in the family way", there was a very hurried wedding at St. Helena’s, followed by a drunken riot at the reception at the VFW on Chew Street; and Gooney, instead of heading off to the planned honeymoon in Wildwood, spent the next six weeks in the hospital, followed by six months' convalescence at Holmesburg Prison on four counts of aggravated assault and battery.

-Released, Gooney moved into the Rosemar Street rowhome of his pregnant young wife's parents.
+Released, Gooney moved into the Rosemar Street rowhome of his pregnant young wife.
 Mr. Boylan got Gooney a job as an apprentice roofer.
-On his fifth day at work, while eating a hoagie and drinking a can of Ortlieb's and dangling his feet off the edge of the roof of a 75-foot high warehouse in Kensington, Gooney somehow managed to fall off.
+On his fifth day at work, while eating a hoagie and drinking a pint can of Ortlieb's and dangling his feet off the edge of the roof of a 75-foot high warehouse in Kensington, Gooney somehow managed to fall off.

 After recovering once more, Gooney flat out refused ever to work again.
 He applied for a disability pension, and his father and his father-in-law (thinking only of his new baby boy and his poor wife Babbles) pulled some strings with the local Democratic party bigwigs, and Gooney was awarded a modest disability allotment.

-Gooney now spent his days in the bars, any bars that would have him, but primarily the Green Parrot, the Huddle, Pat’s Tavern, and Smith’s, never visiting the same bar two days in a row lest he wear out his already tenuous welcome.
+Gooney now spent his days in the bars, any bars that would have him, but primarily the Green Parrot, the Huddle, Pat’s Tavern, and occasionally even Smith’s way over on Broad Street, never visiting the same bar two days in a row lest he wear out his always tenuous welcome.